Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Oracle Decision Problems and the Close Hadamard Problem

 For $N=8$ where there are two restricted errors, the errors may occur at any two of four possible possible bit positions represented as~$\{a,b,c,d\}$, for which there are the ${4 \choose 2}=6$ distinct bit error pairings $\{ab,ac,ad,bc,bd,cd\}$.
 The codewords with two errors in this case are For the general case, the set having $m$-tuple restricted errors has size~$\left|\tilde{\Xi}^{(N)}_{j,m}\right|={N/2 \choose m}$.

-The set of all correctable codewords with zero to $N/4$ restricted errors with respect to the $j^{\rm th}$ Hadamard codeword is The size of this set is exponential in $N$ since We now define two variations of the close Hadamard problem in terms of Definition \ref{def:1}.
+The set of all correctable codewords with zero to $N/4$ restricted errors with respect to the $j^{\rm th}$ Hadamard codeword is The size of this set is exponential in $N$ since We give two variations of the close Hadamard problem in terms of Definition \ref{def:1}.